networkoptix/nx_open_integrations/python/examples/configure_system_via_api/readme.md

 3. Script Initialization: The script is designed to autoload the system information from the mentioned file.
 4. Output the result : The summary report will tell if a system has been successfully configured. (also print the result on the console or silently done)

-Please download the [configure_systems.py](configure_systems.py) file and check the available options by using the following command:
+Please see the [configure_systems.py](configure_systems.py) file and the available options by using the following command:

 `python3 configure_systems.py --help`.